richardnklv/richardnklv/README.md

 ### 🚀 Coding Journey:
 - 🌱 Learning more about: Software Engineering Principles
 - 🌐 **Languages:** **Java ☕️**, **Python 🐍**
-- ✨ **Coding challenges:** **[My LeetCode Solutions Repository](https://github.com/richardnklv/LeetCodeProblems)** for a deep dive into my problem-solving approach and coding skills in Java and Python.
+- ✨ **Coding challenges:** **[My LeetCode Solutions Repository 🌟](https://github.com/richardnklv/LeetCodeProblems)** for a deep dive into my problem-solving approach and coding skills in Java and Python.

 ### 📫 Contact:
-- **For an Internship / Job / Start-up Collaboration, or anything of interest**
+- **🚀 For an Internship / Job / Start-up Collaboration, or anything of interest** 🌟
-- 📧 Email: **richardnklv@outlook.com**
+- 📧 Email: **richardnklv@outlook.com** 🌟

 ### 💼 Professional Skills
 - Software Development